datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    The upcoming part requires a GitHub account.
 If you do not have one you can either

-   - Create on now -- it is fast, free, and you can get rid of it afterwards, if you want to.
+   - Create one now -- it is fast, free, and you can get rid of it afterwards, if you want to.
    - Or exchange the command ``create-sibling-github`` with ``create-sibling-gitlab`` if you have a GitLab account instead of a GitHub